Get 50% Discount Offer 26 Days

 Creating Directories with Specific Permissions

-This command creates my_secure_directory with read, write, and execute permissions for the owner, and read and execute permissions for others.
+This command creates my_secure_directory, which has read, write, and execute rights for its owner and the ability to read and manage others.
 Setting appropriate permissions at the time of creation is a good security practice.

 5. Creating Directories with Special Characters and Spaces